Szymon-Michalak/iOS-Resources/blog/WhatIsAnAssociatedValue.md

 :::

-An associated value is the term used to describe the value accompanying acasein a Swift enum.
-Associated values allow us to present more nuanceddata by adding contextual information to ourcases.
+An associated value is the term used to describe the value accompanying a `case` in a Swift `enum`.
+Associated values allow us to present more nuanced data by adding contextual information to our `case`s.

 ```swift
 enum Distance {